daswer123/xtts-api-server/README.md

 # Voice Samples

-You can find the sample in this repository, also by default samples will be saved to `/output/output.wav` or you can change this, more details in the API documentation
+You can find the sample in this repository more details in the API documentation

+[erew123](https://github.com/erew123) put together a pack of 40+ votes, you can download to try them out [here](https://filebin.net/t97nd69ac7qm2rsf)

 # Selecting Folder